Heathers: The Musical: Act One

-After suffering tormenting dreams ("Veronica's Chandler Nightmare"), Veronica, with J.D. in tow, apologizes to Heather C. and mixes hangover cures for her.
-J.D. adds toxic drain cleaner to his mug and goads Veronica into serving it to Heather C., who drops dead.
-Veronica panics, but J.D. convinces her to forge a suicide note, which paints a more complex, misunderstood Heather C. This fictionalized version of her wins the school's sympathy and she becomes even more worshipped in death than she was in life ("The Me Inside of Me").
+After suffering tormenting dreams ("Veronica's Chandler Nightmare"), Veronica, with J.D. in tow, apologizes to Heather Chandler and mixes hangover cures for her.
+J.D. adds toxic drain cleaner to his mug and tries to convince Veronica to serve it to Chandler.
+Veronica refuses, but accidentally grabs JD's mug anyway.
+JD notices this, but only wishes Veronica "good luck".
+Chandler refuses to accept Veronica's apology and drinks the drain cleaner, only to drop dead.
+Veronica panics, but J.D. convinces her to forge a suicide note, which paints Chandler as more complex and misunderstood.
+This fictionalized version of her wins everyone's sympathy and becomes even more revered in death than she was in life ("The Me Inside of Me").

-Veronica tries to get on with her normal life, but she is berated and mocked by Heather C.'s ghost, who warns that she had kept the other two Heathers in check and with her gone, things will get worse.
-She tries to rescue the remaining Heathers from a drunk Kurt and Ram, who unsuccessfully try to rape her ("Blue" or "You’re Welcome").
-An unleashed Heather D. assumes Heather C.'s status and symbolic red scrunchie, becoming even more of a tyrant than Heather C. was, while Ram and Kurt tell everyone they had sex with Veronica ("Blue (Reprise)" or "Never Shut Up Again").
-Veronica is branded a slut ("Blue" (Playoff) - not included in West End and future productions), and when J.D. attacks the jocks to defend her, they savagely beat him.
+Veronica tries to get on with her normal life, but she is berated and mocked by Chandler's ghost, who warns that she had kept the other two Heathers in check and with her gone, things would only get worse.
+McNamara, after calling Veronica saying there's an emergency, says that Kurt was harassing her and Duke and that he would only leave her alone if she brought Veronica.
+Kurt and Ram then unsuccessfully try to rape Veronica, though she manages to embarrass them and escape ("You're Welcome").
+With Chandler dead, Heather Duke assumes her status and symbolic red scrunchie, becoming even more of a tyrant than Chandler was, while Ram and Kurt tell everyone they had sex with Veronica ("Never Shut Up Again").
+Veronica is branded as a slut, and when J.D. attacks the jocks to defend her, they savagely beat him.

-J.D. and Veronica comfort each other and plan a vengeful prank: she will lure the jocks to the cemetery with the promise of making their fictional threesome real, then together they will shoot them with tranquilizer "Ich lüge" bullets to knock them out before leaving a forged suicide note confessing, they were gay lovers.
-When the jocks arrive, J.D. shoots Ram but Veronica misses Kurt.
-As she realizes Ram is dead and the bullets are real, J.D. shoots Kurt dead and proclaims his undying love to a horrified Veronica ("Our Love Is God").
+J.D. and Veronica comfort each other and plan a vengeful prank: she will lure the jocks to the cemetery with the promise of making their fictional threesome real, then together they will shoot them with tranquilizer "Ich lüge" bullets to knock them out before leaving another forged suicide note confessing they were gay lovers.
+When they arrive, J.D. shoots Ram but Veronica misses Kurt.
+As she realizes that Ram is dead and the bullets are real, J.D. shoots Kurt dead and proclaims his undying love to a horrified Veronica ("Our Love Is God").